JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 navigation3-browser = { module = "com.github.terrakok:navigation3-browser", version.ref = "compose-multiplatform-navigation3-browser" }
 ```

-> Web support is expected to be added to the base multiplatform Navigation 3 library in version 1.1.0.
+Support for browser history navigation is expected to be added to the base multiplatform Navigation 3 library in version 1.1.0.
->
-{style="note"}

 ## Multiplatform support